CraterGrader/CRATER_GRADER/cg_ws/src/planning/test/README.md

 # Test
 Unit tests are run using `colcon test`.
-Use the following steps:
+Run the following commands (from within the Docker container).

+## Usage Instructions
 1. Build the package and dependencies.
 ```
 colcon build --packages-up-to planning